Legally Reviewed By: Robert M. Knowles

 After suffering an injury in any type of accident and pursuing an insurance claim, you might hear the term subrogation from your provider.
 It is a relatively simple process, but it can be confusing for you as an insurance policyholder or claimant.
 It will mean your insurance company has stepped in to take your place during a claim.
 Subrogation will not happen in every personal injury case.
 It is your insurance company’s legal right, however, and may apply to your case depending on the circumstances.

-Steps of Subrogation
+Definition and Purpose of Subrogation

-When Is Subrogation Appropriate?
+When Is Subrogation Appropriate for an Insurance Company?

-Subrogation occurs most often in cases where the injured party receives a check from his or her insurance company right away after an accident – before anyone has determined fault or filed a personal injury lawsuit.
-If you need compensation immediately to pay for your medical bills and other damages, your insurance company could pay upfront.
+If you need compensation immediately to pay for your medical bills and other damages, your insurance coverage could be provided upfront.
 Your health insurer, for instance, may help you cover the costs of your medical bills.
 Your insurer may then use subrogation later to recoup the costs of paying out your claim.

 Subrogation is common during workers’ compensation claims.
 As an injured employee, you might file a workers’ compensation claim with the help of an Omaha personal injury lawyer without identifying who or what caused your work injury.
 You will receive a benefits check from your employer’s workers’ compensation insurer without having to prove fault.
 The insurance company then has the right to use subrogation to pursue reimbursement from the party that caused your accident, such as a contractor or product manufacturer.

-Pros and Cons of Subrogation
+Pros and Cons of Subrogation for Insurance Carriers

 About Our Attorney